OlegCheban/telegram.flashcards.bot/README.md

 #### User stories

 - I want to be able to pass exercise to check a correct pronounciation.
-- I want to be able to pick flashcards for nearest training.
 - I want to be able to get flashcards by percentile in swiper.
 - I want to be able to set flashcards quantity for training.
+- I want to be able to edit translation for my flashcards.